Codeception/codeception.github.com/_posts/2017-05-22-codeception-2-3.markdown

 But the best thing about installation templates that they can be created by anyone!
 They can be placed inside a separate package and loaded by `init` command.
 A template class should be placed into `Codeception\Template` namespace and then it can be autoloaded.
 Installation templates are pretty simple, learn how to build your own by taking a look at [Acceptance template as an example](https://github.com/Codeception/Codeception/blob/master/src/Codeception/Template/Acceptance.php#L67).

+We have added Installation templates to [Customization](http://codeception.com/docs/08-Customization#Installation-Templates) guide and added a reference to [Codeception\InitTemplate](http://codeception.com/docs/reference/InitTemplate) class.

 ## Configuration Improvements

 #### Suites Inside Main Config